RadialDevGroup/ombudsman/management/ONBOARDING.md

 ## Policy Repo

   - Go over the policy repo, including the Process documentation for it.
+  - Please ask the new employee to review the folders named employee_expectations and whatever else is relevant for the particular role.
   - Review [Values](onboarding/VALUES.md) as documented in the intents of existing policies

 ### Attendance